spsforks/QB64-Wiki/_MEMSOUND.md

 ## Example(s)

-*Example 1:* Checking that a sound file is stereo.
+Checking that a sound file is stereo.

 ```vb